 Have you heard of the UV index?
 By now, most of us understand that ultraviolet (UV) radiation from the sun damages the skin.
 In particular, UV radiation creates oxidative stress.
 Severe damage can lead to sunburns in the short term.
 In the long term, UV-induced oxidative damage can lead to the formation of skin cancer and early presentation of fine lines, wrinkles, and uneven skin tone.
 Importantly, these long-term negative effects are a result of lifetime UV exposure, not just the number or intensity of sunburns.

 The simple answer to minimize UV-induced skin damage is to minimize UV exposure.
+It's also always good to wear sunscreen.
 The UV index is a useful tool to help us maximize fun outdoors while minimizing UV exposure.
 I spoke with my dear friend Dr. Jasmine Obioha, MD, a board-certified dermatologist practicing outpatient medical and cosmetic dermatology at Cedars-Sinai in Beverly Hills, California, to review the UV index.

 What Is the UV Index?

 The UV index is a scale that predicts UV radiation at the Earth’s surface on any given day.